 Do community development banks and credit unions pay a competitive rate of return?

 Yes.
-Community development banks and credit unions pay a rate of return comparable with that of banks and credit unions in general.
+Community development banks and credit unions pay a rate of return on savings accounts and certificates of deposit comparable with that of other banks and credit unions.
 They also provide better customer service and have lower fees.

 You may be able to refinance your mortgage with a community development bank or credit union.
-If they are offering a lower interest rate than you are currently paying this may make a lot of sense.
+If a green bank or credit union is offering a lower interest rate than you are currently paying, this may make a lot of sense.

 How do I avoid ATM fees when I bank with a small bank without many branches?

-Many credit unions have reciprocal relationships, where they will not charge each other’s customers ATM fees.
-You can find out more information here.
-You can also take out a week’s worth of cash at your bank and supplement those withdrawals with cash back on debit card transactions from stores.
+Many credit unions have reciprocal relationships where they will not charge each other’s customers ATM fees.
+You can also take out a week's worth of cash at your bank and supplement those withdrawals with cash back on debit card transactions from stores.
 Many pharmacies and grocery stores will let you receive $35-100 (or more) in cash back for free with each purchase.

 For additional information regarding banking with community development banks and credit unions, turn to our Community Investing Guide.